-Convex envelope of the robot must not be larger than 150 cm at any time (playing elements handled by the robot do not count).
+Convex envelope of the robot1 must not be larger than 150 cm before the start and 200 cm at any time during the game (playing elements handled by the robot do not count).
 The robot must fit into the starting area.
 Maximum height of the robot is 35 cm excluding the beacon stand and sensors under it.
 Playing elements must not be lifted above 35 cm to keep the beacon sensors area clean.